 ACCESS & LOCATION:

 The lodge is usually accessed from Entebbe International Airport or Kampala via road transfer, a journey of approximately four-and-a-half hours.
-Mihingo is just 22 kilometres from the main road and easy to spot due to its elevated position.
+Mihingo is just 22 kilometers from the main road and easy to spot due to its elevated position.
 The property makes for a very pleasant stop-off destination between Entebbe or Kampala and Uganda’s western parks.

 ACCOMMODATION & FACILITIES AT MIHINGO LODGE:

 The communal buildings are made out of timber, stone, and thatch, in the classic safari style.
 They merge beautifully with the surrounding trees and rocky ridges.
 Spaces for relaxing include a lounge with sumptuous sofas within a newly built tower, where the views are breathtakingly good.
-There is also a well-cushioned cement couch within Mihingo’s bar, where you can sit back with a drink and get to know your fellow travellers.
+There is also a well-cushioned cement couch within Mihingo’s bar, where you can sit back with a drink and get to know your fellow travelers.
 The bar has a good selection of reading material too.
 Meals are enjoyed in the property’s thatched dining area – you can tuck into delicious cuisine while admiring the scenery all around you.
 Just behind the dining area, there is a shop selling handmade crafts from every part of Uganda.
 You can also spend time looking around Mihingo’s vegetable and herb garden, or enjoying a massage in a tranquil rondavel surrounded by forest.
 If you need to cool off a little, the infinity pool is the place to be.
 It’s also great for watching wildlife, as it overlooks a waterhole and saltlick.
 And staff place lanterns around the pool’s edges come evening, to use as a sundowner deck or for swimming under the Ugandan night skies.